Tennis Backswing

-In this article, we’ll cover what the term ‘backswing’ in tennis means and answer common questions players have on the topic.
+In this article, I’ll explain the term ‘backswing’ in tennis, why it’s important, and answer common questions players have about this fundamental motion for optimal performance.

 Definition